andyhinh/PasswordWorkshop/README.md

 We will be using Kali Linux as it already has John the Ripper pre-installed. https://www.kali.org/downloads/

 I will be running Kali Linux on VMWare.
-You can use other VM or an actual kali linux operated computer.
+You can use other VM or an actual Kali Linux operated computer.
 <ul>
     <li>
-        Of course, you can get John the Ripper on any operating system here: http://www.openwall.com/john/
+        Of course, you can get John the Ripper on any operating system, as it is open-sourced, here: http://www.openwall.com/john/
     </li>
     <li>
         They all have the same commands and syntax to use it.
     </li>
 </ul>
-#Before We Start
+#Before We Start, You Need to Know A Little About John
 John the Ripper (JtR) has three modes that it automatically uses: "WordList", "Single Crack", "Incremental"

 WordList: